 Unlike filings or crowns that are bonded to the tooth, dental implants are surgically implanted into the jawbone below the gum line.
 After the implant is placed, an artificial, natural-looking tooth is attached to it.
 Over time, your bone and gum will continue to grow around the implant, providing it with extra stability.

-Single dental implants can replace one tooth, and multiple implants allow your dentist to replace a section of teeth, to replace all upper and lower teeth, or to help dentures stay in place.
+Single dental implants can replace one tooth, and multiple implants allow your dentist to replace a section of teeth, replace all upper and lower teeth, or help dentures stay in place.

-Dental implants allow you to eat, laugh, talk, and enjoy all the activities of everyday life without thinking about damaged or missing teeth.
-Dental implants are a viable, reproducible, and durable replacement option, and are the closest thing you can get to healthy, natural teeth.
+Dental implants can allow you to eat, laugh, talk, and enjoy all the activities of everyday life without thinking about damaged or missing teeth.
+Dental implants can be a viable, reproducible, and durable replacement option, and can be the closest thing you can get to healthy, natural teeth.